discretize/discretize-guides/builds/guardian/hybrid-firebrand/index.md

 <Tab title="100CM">
 <Divider text="Shattered Observatory"/>
 - Please check the [CC distribution](/guides/cc-distribution) to contribute your share of the necessary CC!
-- Please also read through the [shattered observatory fractal page](/fractals/shattered-observatory) for general encounter information!
+- Please also read through the [Shattered Observatory fractal page](/fractals/shattered-observatory) for general encounter information!
 <Tabs>
 <Tab title="Skorvald">
 Rotation on Skorvald depends on whether your <Specialization name="Renegade"/> runs <Skill name="Legendary Dwarf Stance"/>, <Skill name="Legendary Assassin Stance"/> or <Skill name="Legendary Demon Stance"/>.
 If your <Specialization name="Renegade"/>	runs <Skill name="Legendary Dwarf Stance"/>, you can take <Skill name="sword of justice"/>.
 In all other cases take <Skill name="standyourground"/>.